lmachens/backend-course/1-node/README.md

   });
 }

-console.log('Neue Fische Restaurant');
+console.log('neuefische Restaurant');
 console.log('----------------------');

 printMenu();
 ```

-Write `node app.js` in your command line interface (cli) and hit enter:
+Change to this folder in your terminal and run the command `node app.js`:

 ```
 cd 1-node
 node app.js
 ```

-The cli returns this:
+The terminal returns this:

 ```
-Neue Fische Restaurant
+neuefische Restaurant
 ----------------------
 Burger: $8.5
 Beer: $3.5